EwoutH/anevicon/README.md

 </div>

 ## Disclaimer
 > Anevivon is still under heavy development process and it is quite unstable now, not all options are implemented, and not all things are tested as it should.
-Feel free to contribute, add more funny features, debate with others, and suggest your genius ideas!
+Feel free to contribute, add more features, debate with others, and suggest your genius ideas!

 ## Installation
 ```bash